Manston asylum seekers ‘abandoned’ at London station ‘with nowhere to stay’

 Liberal Democrat MP Alistair Carmichael raised the dumping of aslyum seekers, saying it contradicted Ms Braverman’s claim to not be releasing people from Manston without having anywhere for them to stay.

 He said: “On Monday … the home secretary said ‘What I have refused to do is to prematurely release … thousands of people into local communities without having anywhere for them to stay’.

-“It is reported today that last night exactly that happened.
-A bus full of detainees was taken from Manston to Victoria Station, where they were then left abandoned and apparently one was left to sleep rough overnight.
+It is reported today that last night exactly that happened.”

-“That surely contradicts what the home secretary told the House.
+He added: “That surely contradicts what the home secretary told the House.
 She has something to answer.
 It would be very useful for the House to know whether or not she intends to come here and explain herself or whether yet again she has to be brought.”

 The UK’s chief inspector of Borders and Immigration said it was a “dangerous” and “wretched” place after visiting last week.
 There have been several cases of bacterial infections diphtheria and MRSA reported in the centre.